bogyo/retrieving-booking-data/README.md

 Possible todos
  - unit test!!!
+ - check bookingcode and familyname as well to return mock data.
  - using node server to for handling requests and serve the application. server.js attached already but in use. serve app from here with command: ng build => create dist and node server.js => serve from dist))